rjsmith1999/IMMERSE/_pages/log.md

 -------------------
 ## Log:

+### Week 16: Aug 30 - Sep 3, 2021
+* **Goals**:
+  - [ ] Finalize experiment for radiation beam test

+* **Monday**:
+  - Things seem to be working over at the test

+* **Tuesday**:
+  - SD Card appears corrupted from test
+  - Made backup images that use ramfs rather than sd card for file system
+  - Using backup SD card at test, seems to work in the beam
+  - Awaiting more logs from test

+* **Wednesday**:
+  - Awaiting more logs from test
+  - Expermimenting with hybrid scrubber on mpsoc

 ### Week 15: Aug 25 - Aug 27, 2021
 * **Goals**:
   - [ ] Finalize experiment for radiation beam test